 For many of us, reaching a certain age can also mean looking for ways to incorporate gray hair into your look or cover it.
 While there's no shame in having grays (people are requesting gray hair from their colorists), there's also no shame in not wanting to let go of a hue you've had for years, either.

-That's why we've tapped celebrity hairstylist Nikki Lee to share her best tips for blending and covering grays, whether that be to restore your hair to it's former color or to embrace change and go silver all-over.
+We tapped celebrity colorists to share their best tips for blending and covering grays, whether you want to restore your hair to its former color or embrace change by showing off your silver streaks.

 Meet the Expert